Alinetor06/Alinetor06/README.md

 - 👋 Hi, I’m @Alinetor06
 - 👀 I’m interested in video games
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning php
 - 💞️ I’m looking to collaborate on everyone that can teach me new things
-- 📫 How to reach me alessandro.palazzolo98@gmail.com
+- 📫 How to reach me alessandro.palazzolo06@gmail.com

 <!---
 Alinetor06/Alinetor06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.